MikeAvgeros/fitz-composer/README.md

     -   I have created 5 font sizes that are being shared by all the text elements in the site depending on their importance.

 -   ### Images
+    -   Most of the images were provided by the site's owner.
-    -   I have used unsplash to source all the images on the website.
+    -   I have used unsplash to source some additional images for the website.
 You can find more information on the Credit section.

 -   ### Icons
     -   I have used fontawesome to source all the icons used on the website.